cedhorton/post-install-config/README.md

 ![image](https://github.com/cedhorton/post-install-config/assets/173581553/984cdffd-8525-43ea-963a-f7f4614171ba)

 <p>
-Added a new team titled "Level II Support" and assigned a teammember to the newly created team as an admin in osTicket.
+Configured a new team titled "Level II Support" and assigned a teammember to the newly created team as an admin in osTicket.

   * Admin Panel -> Agents -> Teams
   * Add New Team -> Create Team Name -> Members